Why Stocks Drop On The Ex-Dividend Date (Do Stocks Go Down On Dividend Date?)

 Before entering the stock market or trading in dividends, it is important for an investor to understand the terms of dividend payments and keep in mind the importance of ex-dividend and record date.

-Moreover, dividends should be understood more as a distribution rather than an income as they tend to drop by almost the same value as the dividend itself.
+Moreover, dividends should be understood more as a distribution than an income as they tend to drop by almost the same value as the dividend.
 A dividend is just a capital transfer from the company to the shareholders.
 That’s why stocks drop on the ex-dividend date.